The great Champions League illusion: A European Super League in all but name | Goal.com

 "European fixtures are already the biggest distortive factor in the competitiveness of domestic competitions, including the Premier League," Kevin Miles, chief executive of the Football Supporters' Association (FSA), tells Goal.

-"The Premier League has a distribution model which has been relatively flat.
-A big chunk of their money is shared out.
+"The Premier League has a distribution model which has been relatively flat, with relatively being the key word.
+A big chunk of their money is shared out equally.
 You then have the competition prize money, which is determined by where you finish in the league.
 However, there was an element of the wealth being shared among all the clubs, and an element of solidarity with the rest of the pyramid.

-"With this latest threat, what we're likely to see is a reduction in the size of the Premier League, from 20 teams to 16 or 18, meaning fewer domestic games but more space for European fixtures, which will only shift the balance even more in favour of those playing in UEFA competitions."
+"With this latest threat, what we're likely to see is a reduction in the size of the Premier League, from 20 teams to 18 or even 16, meaning fewer domestic games but more space for European fixtures, which will only shift the balance even more in favour of those playing in UEFA competitions."

 Indeed, the top three clubs in each of the 'Big Five' European leagues accounted for, on average, 85 per cent of the revenue their country received during the previous UCC cycle (2015-18).
 In short, increasing sums of money are going to a decreasing number of clubs.